MicrosoftDocs/OfficeDocs-ConnectivityAnalyzer/connectivity-analyzer/mutual-authentication-established-subject-alternative-name.md

       - [The Autodiscover Service and Outlook Providers - how does this stuff work?](https://go.microsoft.com/fwlink/?linkid=161811)

-The Exchange Remote Connectivity Analyzer is a new tool that has limited documentation at this time.
+Microsoft Remote Connectivity Analyzer has limited documentation at this time.
 In an effort to improve the documentation for each of the errors that you might receive, we would like to solicit additional information from the community.
 Please use the Community Content section below to post additional reasons why your efforts failed at this point.
 If you require technical assistance, please create a post in the appropriate [Exchange TechNet forum](https://go.microsoft.com/fwlink/?linkid=73420) or contact [support](https://go.microsoft.com/fwlink/?linkid=8158).

 </div>